 Shouting obscenities, cursing at the police, or certain obscene gestures in themselves are not a “potential or immediate public problem”.
 They give the officer no probable cause to search, arrest, or jail you, resulting in needing a bail bonds.
 Any policy that runs contrary to this is plainly unconstitutional.
 One reporter was subdued and brutally arrested solely for cursing at police in Fairfax County, Va., during a parade under County Code, but even though the reporter said “F___ this!”, the officers had no right to arrest him (due to the code being unconstitutional).

 Click here to speak to a San Diego Police Brutality Lawyer

 How Much Money Can You Sue for Loss of Wages and Defamation?

-If you’ve been wrongfully arrested, you may be entitled to damages, but exactly how much is difficult to determine.
-For example, you may bring a defamation suit against the county for tarnishing your reputation with false statements about your behavior.
-Out-of-pocket expenses incurred as a result of their statements as well as loss of wages and effect on reputation will be calculated into your settlement.
-If you’ve lost wages, the capacity to earn, or the ability to earn in the future as a result of police behavior, you may also be entitled to a loss of wages settlement.
+You may be entitled to damages if you were illegally arrested, but determining how much is tricky.
+You may, for example, sue the county for ruining your reputation by making false assertions about your behavior.
+Your payout will include out-of-pocket expenses incurred as a result of their statements, as well as lost wages and reputational damage.
+You may be entitled to a loss of wages compensation if you’ve lost pay, the ability to earn, or the ability to earn in the future as a result of police misconduct.

 The line between protected and unprotected speech is thin at best.
 Knowing if you were wrongfully arrested and what you are entitled to is complex and best left to a defense attorney.
 Mova Law Group understands free speech law and will fight to protect your rights and win what you are legally entitled to.
 For more information, contact us for a FREE CONSULTATION immediately.